sksmith/note-server/README.md

   - A cluster needed created
   - A task definition needed defined
   - A new service needed created using that task definition
+  - When creating the service, added a load balancer
+  - Assigned a certificate to the load balancer
 - **LogWatch** - this handles watching the tasks for their logs and gathering them up
   - A new **loggroup** needed created